duncandevs/llm-tax-demo/README.md

 # LLM TAX DEMO

 This app allows users to upload and validate W2 PDF documents.
-It Utilizes ChatGPT and Intructor to patch the client.
+It provides a backwards compatible API for generating JSON from a W2 Doc.
+Making use of two key technologies:

+1. Intructor is used to patch the open ai client ensuring reliability and consistency of the LLM's data structures.
-Pydantic is used to validate the model schemas in order to create a backwards compatible api
+2. Pydantic is used to define the data models.
+Including optional fields and any other validation requirements

 ## Installation